 New Malpractice Insurance Disclosure Requirement

 The Washington Supreme Court in June 2021 approved an amendment to RPC 1.4: Communication that requires disclosure to clients if lawyers do not meet minimum levels of malpractice insurance coverage.
-The rule goes into effect Sept.
+The rule went into effect Sept.
 1, 2021.
 The Washington State Bar Association encourages all Washington lawyers to review the requirements, get more information if they have questions, and ensure they are compliant.

 Highlights of the New RPC 1.4(c)